-AI and The Future of Online Advertising in 2019
+The Future of Online Advertising and Machine Learning in 2019

 My name is Nacho Rodés, I’m the CEO and founder of Spaceboost.
-This is the story of how we created Spaceboost and how it ended up coinciding with two global market trends to become a template for the future of online business and online advertising in 2019.
+This is the story of how we created Spaceboost and how it ended up coinciding with two global market trends to become a template for the future of online advertising and machine learning in 2019.
+Ready?

 To save ourselves from a slow and painstaking circle of manual trial-and-error, and basing our theory on Philip Kotler’s four P’s of marketing (Product, Price, Placement, Promotion), we created a (very simple) algorithm: a bidding optimizer that would allow us to stabilize the Price (ROI) of our marketing investment regardless of the amount of Products and Placements (keywords) that we were working with.